OpenHack/openhack.github.com/miami/index.markdown

 ### Info

 MacBooks and mojitos.
-OpenHack Miami meets in [The LAB Miami](http://thelabmiami.com/) on most Mondays at 7:00pm.
+OpenHack Miami meets in [CIC Miami](http://miami.cic.us/) on most Mondays at 7:00pm.

 * You can hack on anything!
 Any language, framework, public/open-source, personal, etc.
 * Skill level doesn't matter.
 We don't care if you're working on Hello World or on increasing your wizarding level.